locationtech-labs/geopyspark/docs/guides/rdd.rst

    reprojected_rdd = tiled_rdd.reproject(target_crs=3857)

-If you do wish to make a TMS server, then there is only one option available for reprojecting.
+If you want to make a TMS server, then there is only one option available for reprojecting.

 .. code:: python